shavidissa/opentelemetry-examples/java-example/README.md

 ## OpenTelemetry Building Blocks of the Application

 * #### OpenTelemetry Interface
-  The first step is to get a handle to an instance of the OpenTelemetry interface.
-As an application developer, you need to configure an instance of the `OpenTelemetrySdk` as early as possible in your application.
+  You need to configure an instance of the `OpenTelemetrySdk` as early as possible in your application.
 This can be done using the `OpenTelemetrySdk.builder()` method.

   ```java
       static OpenTelemetry initOpenTelemetry() {